 SAN BENITO COUNTY

 This conservation easement was established in 2014 and encompasses 1,113 acres of grasslands, wooded areas, and wetlands at the convergence of Pacheco Creek, Tesquisquita Slough, and Ortega Creek in northernmost San Benito County.
 The beautiful ranch supports cattle grazing, and is home to an array of birds and other wildlife, including endangered species.
 Flooding during periods of heavy rain creates a sizeable natural lake, adding to the property’s unique habitat value and providing flood protection for downstream communities within the Pajaro River Watershed.

 Brandenburg – 68 acres:

-This 68-acre parcel was protected in 1997 and is currently being used to grow a wide variety of vegetables and berries.
-It was SBALT’s first conservation easement in the San Juan Valley, located near San Juan Oaks Golf and Country Club.
+This 68-acre parcel was protected in 1997 and is currently being used to grow lettuce.
+It was SBALT’s first conservation easement in the San Juan Valley, located near San Juan Oaks Golf Club.
 This conservation easement will help protect agriculture in the fertile San Juan Valley.